obmarg/cynic/cynic-book/src/derives/inline-fragments.md

 Each variant can also have it's own attributes:

-- `fallback` can be applied on a single variant to indicate that it should be used whenver cynic encounters a `__typename` that doesn't match one of the other variants.
+- `fallback` can be applied on a single variant to indicate that it should be used whenever cynic encounters a `__typename` that doesn't match one of the other variants.
 For interfaces this can contain a `QueryFragment` type.
 For union types it must be applied on a unit variant.